MI-AFP/tutorials/tutorials/06_io-test-doc.md

 #### Complex test suites

-It is good practice to separate specs according to your modules including the directories.
+It is a good practice to separate specs according to your modules including the directories.

 ```haskell
 import Test.Hspec